Light Intensity for Marijuana Plants

 Quick example: A 1000W standard MH bulbs emits from 80k to 110k Initial Lumens.

-If we take the high end of the stick, and let’s say you’re canopy is on average a foot away from the light, they’ll be receiving about 27000 lumens.
+If we take the high end of the stick, and let’s say you’re canopy is on average 2 feet away from the light, they’ll be receiving about 27000 lumens

 Here’s a good source to read up more